MichaelRRyan/SDL2-Make-Gameloop/README.md

 ### 3. Install MSYS2 (following steps taken from the bottom of Phil's notes):
 > 1. Download Msys from https://www.msys2.org/
 >
-> *NOTE Msys is a helpful installer that uses a package manager called `pacman'.
+> *NOTE Msys is a helpful installer that uses a package manager called 'pacman'.
 Pacman is used in Arch Linux for package management.*
 >
 > 2. Run the Msys terminal
 > 3. Update the package database and base packages type pacman -Syu